mountainMath/cansim/cran-comments.md

 * Fold part of `normalize_cansim_values` into the default table and vector output, in particular always add a scaled variable column called `val_norm` and an imputed `Date` column and covert categories to factors by default.
 * Adapt to changes in dplyr, tidyr, and tibble
 * fix a bug that would not properly add hierarchies when category names are repeated
+* Use system unzip if `getOption("unzip")` is set to enable unzip for files larger than 4GB on unix-like systems